mstill3/cosc484-aws-demo/README.md

 1. Change the permissions of the `MyKeyPair.pem` file using `chmod 400 MyKeyPair.pem`
 1. On the web browser select `Security Groups` under the `Network & Security`, and select the orange `Create Security Group` button
 1. Name it something like `Connected`, description as `connected` and set the inbound rules to include `All Traffic` on `0.0.0.0/0` and select `Create security group`
-1. Go back to the EC2 dashboard and select the running instance, change the security group to `Connected`
+1. Go back to the EC2 dashboard and checkbox the running instance, then select 'Actions`, `Security` and then `Change security groups` dropdowns
+1. From there change add and set the security group of this instance to be `Connected`
 1. Back in the terminal, copy over the files from the `Express API` sections onto the EC2 Cloud computer with `rsync -rave "ssh -i MyKeyPair.pem" "./basic-api" ec2-user@{YOUR_API_ADDRESS_HERE}:/home/ec2-user
 1. Connect into the ec2 instance with this command: `ssh -i "MyKeyPair.pem" ec2-user@{YOUR_API_ADDRESS_HERE}`
+1. Once logged in type in this command to allow the api to run once disconnected from the instance: `screen`
-1. Once logged in navigate to the `basic-api` folder (`cd basic-api`)
+1. Then navigate to the `basic-api` folder (`cd basic-api`)
 1. Install node and yarn on the ec2 instance with `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`
 1. Run `. ~/.nvm/nvm.sh` then `nvm install node`
 1. Then run `npm install` and then run `npm start`
-1. NOTE: Do not close this window or else the API will stop running
+1. Press Control-A D to detach the screen and can now freely disconnect from the screen session

 ### Part 3: Integrated website deployment with S3 interfacing with API on EC2
 1. Run `yarn build` in the react directory from `React Website using API` section